Transfer Student Scholarships

 • Member of Phi Theta Kappa international honor society

-• Attend a PTK institution in the state of Indiana
+• Transferring from a PTK institution located in the state of Indiana

 • Meet transfer admissions standards